PatrikBacko/Rubiks_cube_solver/README.md

 ## **How to use it**
 - clone this repository
 - install [Haskell](https://www.haskell.org/ghcup/) (if you don't have it already)
-- open terminal in the root of this repository
+- open terminal in src folder of this repository
 - run command `ghci`
-- run command `:l src/Main.hs`
+- run command `:l Main.hs`
 - run command `solveBfs cube` or `solveHuman cube` where cube is a cube you want to solve